Are you new to the wonderful world of SEO?

 - Which keywords have the least amount of competition?

 For those who want to get involved with paid traffic, this free tool is a good place to start.

 Taking into consideration the suggested bid, you can easily determine which keywords you can and can’t afford.

 If you’re new to SEO, keep one thing in mind: you’re going to spend a lot of time on keyword research.

 Even though you’ll use many free SEO tools, this one is sure to be at the top of your list.
 With data “straight from the horse’s mouth,” you know you’re on the right track.

 With the SEO landscape constantly changing, it’s imperative to keep an eye on the industry, as it applies to your website.

 If you’ve overlooked the importance of SEO in the past, remember this: 93% of online experiences begin with a search engine.

-Do you have experience with any of these SEO tools?
+Do you have experience with any of these free SEO tools?
 Would you add any others to the list?
 Share your comments below.